pavolbauer/lgca/README.md

 * lgca_no_collissions.cu: no rotations after colissions

 For more information see:
+A) Attached master thesis of myself
-Dieter A. Wolf-Gladrow: Lattice Gas Cellular Automata and Lattice Boltzmann Models
+B) Dieter A. Wolf-Gladrow: Lattice Gas Cellular Automata and Lattice Boltzmann Models
 ISBN: 978-3-540-66973-9